-Asian stocks meander as China inflation raises uncertainty
+Global shares edge lower as China inflation ups uncertainty

-TOKYO (AP) — Shares meandered in Asia on Tuesday as fresh inflation data from China raised uncertainties over how the world’s second largest economy will keep growth on track while curbing speculative bubbles and rising corporate debt.
+TOKYO (AP) — Shares fell in Europe in early trading on Tuesday and were mixed in Asia as fresh inflation data from China raised uncertainties over how the world’s second largest economy will keep growth on track while curbing speculative bubbles and rising corporate debt.

-CHINA ECONOMY: China’s main planning agency said the economy is estimated to have grown 6.7 percent in 2016, within the target range of 6.5 percent to 7 percent.
-Officials said Beijing would continue to cut excess capacity in steelmaking and other industries.
-Meanwhile, the government reported that China’s factory price index hit a five-year high in December at 5.5 percent over a year before.
-Consumer prices rose 2.1 percent in December and 2 percent in 2016, the data released Tuesday showed.
+CHINA ECONOMY: China’s economy is estimated to have grown 6.7 percent in 2016, officials said, within the target range of 6.5 percent to 7 percent.
+Beijing will continue to cut excess capacity in steelmaking and other industries, the officials from the main planning agency told reporters.
+Fresh data showed China’s factory price index hit a five-year high in December at 5.5 percent over a year before.
+Consumer prices rose 2.1 percent in December and 2 percent in 2016.

-ANALYST VIEW POINT: Higher prices could delay efforts to curb excess industrial capacity, while the central bank is still focused on curbing speculative pressures and mounting debt, David Qu and Raymond Yeung of ANZ said in a commentary.
+ANALYST VIEW POINT: Higher prices could delay China’s efforts to curb excess industrial capacity, while the central bank is still focused on curbing speculative pressures and mounting debt, David Qu and Raymond Yeung of ANZ said in a commentary.
 “Given slowing growth and uncertainties in the economy, such as exports and fixed asset investment, we do not think the central bank will start to tighten in the first half of 2017,” they said.
 “However, high inflation rates will push market interest rates higher.”

 Most Read Stories